ButThouMust/kamaitachi-sfc-english/spoilers/README.md

 The first result I found for it was a 1970s/1980s anime series based on the life of a real-life Zen Buddhist monk.
 Don't know a good way to translate the nuance behind this.

-## Peashooters...?
+## Peashooters and water guns
 Shortly before the first opportunity to point out the killer's identity, there is this piece of dialogue between Mari and Tooru.
 > 「どうしたの？　鳩が水鉄砲食らったみたいな顔して」\
 > "What's the matter?
 You look really surprised [like a dove that got hit by a water gun]."\
 > 「それを言うなら豆鉄砲だろ」\
-> "If you say that, was it a peashooter?"
+> "I thought the expression used a peashooter instead?"
+> 「いいじゃないの、どっちでも。それで、一体どうしたのよ」
+> “It's fine, it doesn't matter.
+Anyway, what is it?”

+The Japanese expression usually uses 豆鉄砲 "peashooter" instead of 水鉄砲 "water gun" like what Mari said.
+I wonder if there's a good way to incorporate a joke here.

 ## The Night of the Kamai-tachi
 One route you unlock after solving the murder mystery has Tooru finding a Super Famicom (or a PS1, in all subsequent rereleases) in the ski lodge's lounge.
 Without giving too much away, it turns into a joke situation where they all find out that near everyone has a surname pronounced Kamai (but with different spellings).

-The joke is that in Japanese, you can say that かまいたち refers to multiple people named Kamai (鎌井達 kamai-tachi) as opposed to the yokai kamaitachi (kama-itachi).
+The joke is that in Japanese, you can say that かまいたち refers to multiple people named Kamai (鎌井達 *kamai-tachi* "Kamai and others") as opposed to the yokai kamaitachi (kama-itachi).
 The Rinne Saisei translation localized the joke with all the Kamais starting up a session of tai chi, so Kamai tai chi.

 ## Okama-ita-chi
 One part of the game that aged poorly to me regards a route you unlock once you get the pink bookmark.
 One character is an okama, which is a Japanese word for an effeminate man who dresses like a woman.
 Clyde Mandelin has an [article](https://legendsoflocalization.com/articles/okama-in-game-translation/) about the word.
 The relevant text needs to be translated, *carefully*, to say the least.
 I plan to just leave the word as-is whenever it pops up.